collective-soundworks/soundworks/README.md

 #### Setting up the EJS file

-Let's start with the easy part, the EJS file located in `my-scenario/views/player.ejs`.
+Let’s start with the easy part, the EJS file located in `my-scenario/views/player.ejs`.

 ```html
 <!doctype html5>